 Next, you have to choose a feed type.

-As of now, the free version plugin only allows user timeline as the feed type.
-On the other hand, if you use the premium version of the Smash Balloon Instagram feed plugin on your WordPress installation, you will get additional feed types like a public hashtag, tagged posts, and social wall.
-So here, we will be picking User Timeline.
+As of now, the free version of the plugin only supports the user timeline as the feed type.
+On the other hand, if you use the premium version of the Smash Balloon Instagram feed plugin on your WordPress installation, you will get additional feed types like a public hashtag, tagged posts, and a social wall.
+So here, we will be picking the User Timeline.

 The plugin will ask you to connect a source on the next page.